jinyi01/fpdiscordbot/README.md

 # FP Sneakers Discord Bot

 ### Note
-Since discord.py rewrite was release, some functions need to be fixed.
+Since discord.py rewrite was released, some functions need to be fixed.
-A few features are missing to do API changes.
+A few features are missing due to API changes.

 Command for checking product prices on StockX
 <img src="https://i.imgur.com/ysb5XbD.png" width="70%">